ablanco1950/LicensePlate_Ollama/README.md

 `python GetNumberLicensePlate_Ollama.py`

 Ollama's responses and the evaluation of whether the query was successful will appear in the console.
-The images are named with the corresponding number. car license plate number they contain.
+The images are named with the corresponding number car license plate.

 Observations: